segmentio/segment-docs/src/api/public-api/index.md

 To enhance API token security, Segment partners with GitHub to prevent fraudulent use of exposed API tokens found in public git repositories.
 Malicious actors can use exposed tokens to perform unauthorized actions in your Segment workspace.

 GitHub scans each commit in public repositories for Public API tokens and detected tokens are sent to Segment.
 Valid tokens are automatically revoked and workspace owners are notified.
-This process, Github identifying a token and Segment revoking it, typically takes seconds.
+This process, GitHub identifying a token and Segment revoking it, typically takes seconds.

 Learn more about [GitHub's secret scanning program](https://docs.github.com/en/developers/overview/secret-scanning-partner-program).